quantrack-lab/blog/_pages/about.md

 permalink: /about/
 ---

-We are FrenchTech company developping AI-driven solutions for investors and corporate actors.
-As tech enthusiasts, we like writing about machine learning and SOTA performance latest algorithms can reach.
-We work with a research-oriented approach and that is wht we created this blog, to share what we think can be valuable for anybody interested in machine learning and AI.
-We use open-source tools everyday and we wanted to bring our modest contribution for people willing to learn about this exciting field.
+We are a FrenchTech company developing AI-driven solutions for investors and corporate actors.
+As tech enthusiasts, we like writing about machine learning and SOTA performance the latest algorithms can reach.
+We work with a research-oriented approach, and that is why we created this blog to share what we think can be valuable for anybody interested in machine learning and AI.
+We use open-source tools every day, and we wanted to bring our modest contribution for people willing to learn about this exciting field.
 Our company is divided into three branches :

 #### [Quantrack A.I](https://www.quantrack.io)